 Surface sampling is collected with tape lift or swab media.
 If visible suspect mold growth is present and can be seen Certified IAQ will take a surface sample to determine if mold growth is present.

 We are an ACAC certified CMI (Certified Microbial Investigator).
-We will do a thorough inspections of basements, crawlspaces, and all levels of the home to determine if mold is present.
-If suspect mold growth is visible in an area or water damage in an area, additional sampling will be collected to determine what type of mold and if that is the mold affecting the air quality.
+We will do a thorough inspection of basements, crawlspaces, and all levels of the home to determine if mold is present.
+If suspected mold growth is visible in an area or water damage in an area, additional sampling will be collected to determine what type of mold it is and if the mold is affecting the air quality.

 Contact Reliable Professionals